sonidef/FEMALE-ENERGY/README.md

 ## CONCERNS
  - I was wondering if we will have to change home.html to index.html?
 Will Netlify know to use that as the index?
  - I deleted nav.scss because the whole header is basically a two part navigation bar because of the search area on the top nav bar.
+ - We need to have at least one mixin (sass function thing).
+I was thinking maybe for our bios on the about page?
+This is an area that repeats.

 ## Hi Everyone,
 We will be using Prettier to keep our code styling the same.
 Prettier is a linter on VS Code.
 You can download it by searching for it in the extensions window of VS Code.
 This is where we downloaded Live Server, Live Sass Compiler etc.